 We were initially set up as a pilot scheme to assess whether such an organisation could be self supporting and generate sufficient revenue in order to continue operating.

 In the late 1980’s and early 1990’s the fishery around Cornwall and the Isles of Scilly saw a declining catch despite increasing fishing effort.
 Cornwall Sea Fisheries Committee, responsible for fisheries management out to six miles, decided to take a multi-dimensional and proactive approach to managing stocks.
 In 1994 a bye law raised the minimum landing size slowly to 90mm (above the European and National minimum landing size) and closed the fishery for egg bearing (berried hen) lobsters and Crayfish.
-Local and national legislation prevented the taking of V notched lobsters.
+Local and national legislation also prevented the taking of V-notched lobsters.
 Edwin Derriman (Chief Fisheries Officer) for CIFCA proposed the hatchery, as an additional safeguard to conserve our stocks.

 Capital funds were raised from a variety of sources including RDA, Cornwall County Council, Tesco and ERDF.
 The hatchery was purpose built and located on the quay in Padstow in 2000.
 Operational costs were to be supported by the visitor centre, shop and research funding.